ahendricks1/trade-wars-cilent/README.md

 A light hits the gloom on the grey
 There is so much a man can tell you, so much he can say You remain my power, my pleasure, my pain
-Baby, to me, you're like a growing addiction that I can't deny Won't you tell me, is that healthy, baby?
+Baby, to me, you're like a growing toenail that I can't deny Won't you tell me, is that healthy, baby?
 But did you know that when it snows
 My eyes become large and the light that you shine can be seen?